By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-new n/Japan Trip
+Test case: new n/Japan Trip

 Expected: Creates a new empty trip named "Japan Trip".
-The name is reflected as the itinerary name. -
+The name is reflected as the itinerary name.

-Test case:
+Test case: new

-Expected: Planner name not specified -
+Expected: Planner name not specified

-new n/Iceland Trip
+Test case: new n/Iceland Trip,new n/Iceland Trip

 Expected: This planner already exists